Back to blog

 Microsoft Project also helps manage other baselines—schedule and cost—while facilitating a well-documented change management process to keep scope creep at bay and track progress effectively.

-JIRA offers a comprehensive solution for managing scope baseline, helping to define project scope, prevent scope creep, and maintain baselines effectively.
-It supports creating a clear scope statement, detailed deliverables, and a WBS, all of which can be referenced in the WBS dictionary.
+JIRA offers a comprehensive solution for managing the scope baseline.
+It helps define project scope, prevent scope creep, and maintain baselines effectively.
+JIRA supports creating a clear scope statement, detailed deliverables, and a work breakdown structure (WBS), all of which can be referenced in the WBS dictionary.

 JIRA excels in managing project schedules and costs while tracking progress in real time.
 Its robust change management features ensure seamless communication with stakeholders, enabling precise recording, evaluation, and approval of changes.